-Just like with any health condition, there’s more than one cause for a symptom.
-Your old dog’s shaking may or may not have anything to do with his age, though it’s not uncommon for older dogs to develop issues that result in tremors.
+Just like with any health condition, there’s more than one cause for this symptom.
+Your old dog’s shaking may or may not have anything to do with their age, though it’s not uncommon for older dogs to develop issues that result in tremors.
 Whatever the cause, you can help your senior pup stay happy and healthy with your keen eye and lots of TLC.
 If you’re concerned, don’t ever hesitate to contact a trusted vet, either.
-They’re here to help!
+That’s why they’re there!

 As dogs age, it’s common for them to lose muscle mass — regardless of their diet and exercise regimen.
-One way weakening muscles present themselves is through instability and shaking, particularly in the legs.
+One way weakening muscles present themselves is through instability and shaking, especially in the legs.

-You may be seeing your pup’s neck muscles start to atrophy if his head seems to bob or tremble (it may be time to take off that heavy collar).
+You may see your pup’s neck muscles start to atrophy if their head seems to bob or tremble (it may also be time to switch to a lighter collar).
 A quick checkup from your vet will make sure that your dog isn’t in pain, but they can recommend therapies and medications either way.
 Every pup has their own journey!

-According to ASPCA Pet Health Insurance, dogs may be more at risk of developing arthritis if they have or are:
+According to ASPCA Pet Health Insurance, dogs may be more at risk of developing arthritis if they:

 - Have developmental deformities, such as hip dysplasia.

 - Have spinal deformities or injury.

 According to VCA Animal Hospitals, Shaker Syndrome — also called generalized tremor syndrome or steroid-responsive tremors — is a painless, treatable autoimmune condition that causes rhythmic tremors throughout a dog’s body.
 They may shake from nose to tail, but they may tremble only at one part of their body as well.
 Shaker syndrome may look scary, but it’s not painful or fatal.

 Similar to tremors from the cold, stress shakes will affect your senior dog’s whole body rather than just their head or legs.
 You can expect these tremors to go away once your pup is relaxed again, though something like a ThunderShirt or exposure therapy can help ease your dog’s fears.